semalis/uram/docs/COSMOVISOR.md

 ## How does cosmovisor work?
 Cosmovisor is designed to be used as an abstract interface for the Cosmos SDK chain, for example Arkeo.
 Some key takeaways about Cosmovisor:
-- It passes arguments to arkeod (which is configured by DAEMON_NAME env variable).
+- It passes arguments to uramd (which is configured by DAEMON_NAME env variable).
-- It manages arkeod by restarting and upgrading if needed.
+- It manages uramd by restarting and upgrading if needed.
 - It is configured using environment variables, not positional arguments.
-- Running cosmovisor run arg1 arg2 .... runs arkeod arg1 arg2 ...
+- Running cosmovisor run arg1 arg2 .... runs uramd arg1 arg2 ...
 - All arguments passed to cosmovisor run are passed to the application binary, as a subprocess.
-As cosmovisor returns /dev/stdout and /dev/stderr of the subprocess as its own, cosmovisor run cannot accept any command-line arguments other than those available to arkeod.
+As cosmovisor returns /dev/stdout and /dev/stderr of the subprocess as its own, cosmovisor run cannot accept any command-line arguments other than those available to uramd.

 Make sure to check the [cosmovisor documentation](https://docs.cosmos.network/main/tooling/cosmovisor) for a comprehensive guide on how to use Cosmovisor.